pmem/pmem.github.io/content/memkind/manpages/hbwmalloc.3.md

 :   This environment variable is a comma-separated list of NUMA nodes that are treated as high bandwidth.
 Uses the libnuma routine `numa_parse_nodestring()` for parsing, so the syntax described in the `numa(3)` man page for this routine applies for example: 1-3,5 is a valid setting.

 MEMKIND_ARENA_NUM_PER_KIND
 :   This environment variable allows leveraging internal mechanism of the library for setting number of arenas per kind.
 Value should be a positive integer (not greater than **INT_MAX** defined in <*limits.h*>).
-The user should set the value based on the characteristics of application that is using the library.
+The user should set the value based on the characteristics of the application that is using the library.
 Higher value can provide better performance in extremely multithreaded applications at the cost of memory overhead.
 See section **IMPLEMENTATION NOTES** of **jemalloc**(3) for more details about arenas.

 MEMKIND_HEAP_MANAGER
 :   Controls heap management behavior in memkind library by switching to one of the available heap managers.\